 Click HERE for free MP3 guided deep relaxation/breath meditation by Lawrence Edwards, PhD

 Click HERE for free MP3 guided mantra meditation using Om Namah Shivaya by Lawrence Edwards, PhD

 (for MP3 downloads: right click on the link, save target as…)

 As your meditation practice develops you will learn more and more about yourself and about this highest of human endeavors.
 If you want to read about the practice of meditation, the inner realms you can explore, the psychology of meditation and yoga, and the transformative process that unfolds through the practice of meditation you might want to read The Soul’s Journey: Guidance From The Divine Within available from Barnes&Noble.com, Amazon.com, or a local bookseller.
 You can read reviews and learn more about it at thesoulsjourney.com.
 You may also find the book and audio program Awakening Kundalini: The Path To Radical Freedom will help to deepen your experience of meditation and expand your understanding of how the power of meditation can totally transform your life.
+Kundalini is the Sanskrit yogic term for the underlying power of Consciousness which is the root of meditative and yogic practices.
 Two other books I highly recommend are by John Kabat-Zinn, Full Catastrophe Living and Wherever You Go There You Are.
-Also Lama Surya Das’ Awakening the Buddha Within and other works are excellent.
+Also Lama Surya Das’ Awakening the Buddha Within is excellent.

 May every meditation be a revelation